-PharmHouse Inc. ("PharmHouse"), a company licensed to cultivate cannabis under the Cannabis Act, is currently subject to creditor protection proceedings under the CCAA.
-PharmHouse was formed as a joint venture between the Company and the principals and operators of a leading North American cultivator and distributor of greenhouse-grown vegetables (the "PharmHouse Majority Shareholder").
-PharmHouse owns a 1,300,000 square foot automated greenhouse in Leamington, Ontario, which is fully licensed for cultivation.
+PharmHouse Inc. ("PharmHouse"), a company formerly licensed to cultivate cannabis under the Cannabis Act, is currently subject to creditor protection proceedings under the CCAA.
+PharmHouse was formed on May 7, 2018, as a joint venture between the Company and the principals and operators of a leading North American cultivator and distributor of greenhouse-grown vegetables (the "PharmHouse Majority Shareholder").

-During the nine months ended December 31, 2020, several significant developments occurred at PharmHouse that have had a material negative impact on the Company, which are summarized below.
+During the twelve months ended March 31, 2021, several significant developments occurred at PharmHouse that have had a material negative impact on the Company.
+These developments are summarized below.